georgexyz19/inkscapetutorial.org/content/posts/extension8_lxml_basic.md

 Main features of `lxml` package are in the `etree` module.
 We will discuss several functions and classes in the etree module in this chapter.

-Note terms like function, method, or class constructor may not be acurate.
+Note terms like function, method, or class constructor may not be accurate.
 They are all callable objects in Python.
 In this chapter, we simply call them functions or methods.

 * etree.parse